PHM Racing

-PHM Racing is a German auto racing team.
-The team started racing in the Italian Formula 4, ADAC Formula 4 and Formula 4 UAE championships in 2022.
-Currently the team competes in the Formula Regional Middle East Championship, Italian F4 Championship, and the Formula 4 UAE Championship.
-The team is due to take over Charouz Racing System's Formula 2 and Formula 3 entries in 2023.
+PHM Racing is a German auto racing team competing in a variety of junior open-wheel series.
+It started racing in 2022 after taking over Mücke Motorsport's Formula 4 assets and later entered Formula Regional, FIA Formula 3 and FIA Formula 2, the latter two initially in collaboration with Charouz.
+The F2 and F3 operations were bought out by financial services firm AIX Investment Group and became AIX Racing in May 2024.

 History

-Born from the ashes of Mücke Motorsport, which disbanded its single-seater programme at the end of 2021, PHM Racing was founded by Paul Müller with a squad mostly consisting of former Mücke personnel and the aim of being a non-profit organization.
+Born from the ashes of Mücke Motorsport's single-seater programme, which was disbanded at the end of 2021, PHM Racing was founded by Paul Müller with a squad mostly consisting of former Mücke personnel and the aim of being a non-profit organization.
 The team made its first step into racing in the Formula 4 UAE Championship in 2022, competing with Nikita Bedrin, Jonas Ried and Taylor Barnard.
 Following a campaign that yielded the team's first ever race win with Barnard and a further pair of victories brought by Bedrin, team owner Paul Müller announced that they would be stepping into the Italian and German F4 series.

+The team entered Formula Regional Middle East for the 2023 winter season, before expanding into Formula 2 and FIA Formula 3 with a partial takeover of Charouz Racing System under the PHM Racing by Charouz moniker.
+PHM assumed full control of the F2 and F3 teams' operations prior to the 2023 Yas Island Formula 2 round, and announced a new sponsorship deal with the Dubai-based AIX Investment Group that would see the team renamed PHM AIX Racing for 2024.
+AIX Investment Group later completed acquisition of the F2 and F3 structures and became AIX Racing in May 2024.
+The Formula Regional and F4 outfits reverted to the PHM Racing name in October 2024 in the wake of the AIX sponsorship deal ending.

 Current series results

 Italian F4 Championship

+† Larini drove for AKM Motorsport until round 4.

+‡ Dupé drove for Prema Racing from round 4 onwards.

-Formula 4 UAE Championship
+Euro 4 Championship

+† Pedrini drove for Van Amersfoort Racing in round 3.